We Did It. Did you ever think about what are the best mini-vacations – here’s what we did?

 While I mainly shared our personal experience I hope you can see that type 1 diabetes does not need to stop any adventure whether sailing or doing some fun activity on land.

-All it takes for a successful, fun-filled mini-vacation is planning ahead to ensure you have everything you need onboard.
+All it takes for a successful, fun-filled mini-vacation is planning to ensure you have everything you need onboard.

 Because we had very hot humid weather it was important to check Alex’s blood glucose levels frequently.
 He was tending to run high so drinking plenty of water was important.